 They ask Me for just decisions, they delight in the nearness of God.

 So they want God to intervene for them with righteous judgments.
-Things are not going well—as we will see in a moment.
+Things are not going well — as we will see in a moment.
 But they do not see the real problem.
 They love to come to worship.
 They talk the language of the nearness of God.
-They may even have moving religious and esthetic experiences in their efforts to draw near to God.
+They may even have moving religious and aesthetic experiences in their efforts to draw near to God.
 But something is wrong.
-They express the frustration in verse 3, but they don't know what it is.
+They express the frustration in verse 3, but they don’t know what it is.

 In verse 3 they say to God,

 Why have we fasted and Thou dost not see?
 Why have we humbled [or: afflicted] ourselves and Thou dost not notice?

 So something is wrong and they are fasting to make it right and it isn’t working, so something is doubly wrong.
 There is a total of five religious things mentioned in verses 2–3 that they are doing — all in vain.
 In verse 2 it says

 - they delight to know God’s ways; and

 - “they ask God for just decisions;” and

 - “they delight in the nearness of God;” and